As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

-• Feel free to freeze if you’d like, but plan to freeze them plain without any melted butter brushed on top.
-Let thaw at room temperature and reheat at 250 for 10 minutes.
+• You can bake and freeze the biscuits, but plan to freeze them without any melted butter brushed on top.
+Let the frozen biscuits thaw at room temperature and reheat at 250°F for 10 minutes.

 Servings: 10